plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 ```

 All user-controlled data included in an Error Message should be supplied through message tokens so this service can encode it.

+## Plan the Jivs SimpleDom UI

+Jivs SimpleDom needs a predictable way to identify validation UI elements and determine how those elements should respond.

+This section establishes the HTML and CSS conventions used throughout the implementation:

+* expose changing state through CSS classes
+* let containers respond to state exposed by their descendants
+* associate the elements belonging to the same field
+* identify what each validation UI element does
+* let validation consumers select their Presentation Functions
+* connect each `FieldValueHost` to the identifier used by its UI

+These conventions belong to Jivs SimpleDom.
+They are not requirements imposed by Jivs, and applications or framework integrations can replace them with another approach.

+A useful principle throughout Jivs SimpleDom is:

+> **Expose validation state to the appropriate UI element, then let that element decide how to present it.**

 ### Use CSS to Drive Presentation